 Tech entrepreneurs are skilled innovators who identify the market need for the “next big thing” and then build products that address those problems.
-Yet, when it’s time to get their product noticed, they may not know the best way to utilize a more conventional communication strategy: namely, .
+Yet, when it’s time to get their product noticed, they may not know the best way to utilize a more conventional communication strategy: namely, #PR.

-[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’http://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-72gbry’]
+[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’https://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-72gbry’]

 Over the past few months, we’ve analyzed how to make PR work for B2B technology marketers.
-Recently, I spoke with Suzanne Block, Account Supervisor at Merritt Group, a PR, digital and creative firm that specializes in B2B .
+Recently, I spoke with Suzanne Block, Account Supervisor at Merritt Group, a PR, digital and creative firm that specializes in B2B #tech PR.
 Our conversation highlighted a crucial issue we haven’t touched upon in earlier blogs: what is the best strategy for tech companies to achieve a PR victory?

 Like a coach prepping her team for a crucial game, Block recommended following a two-part strategy to win at PR.